Ask Not What The Young Naturists Can Do For You Personally!

 Growing up in a clothing-optional, nonjudgmental household offers you a far different outlook on life and human interaction.
 What we as childhood naturists have taken for granted, was the simple fact that while we may not have some of the superficial social issues to deal with within our close surroundings, others still have to deal with far greater social pressures.

-This is what lead to YNA becoming a more value-driven movement.
+This is what lead to Young Naturists America becoming a more value driven nudism movement

 YNA is a social acceptance movement and NOT just a nudist focused organization.
 The nudist movement has so many issues today and is nowhere near as value-driven as what it used to be (at least how I remember it).
 YNA is here to educate the public about a vast majority of social issues that many may not even realize exist.